philopaterwaheed/fileio/README.md

     - Data transferred with size formatting (B, KB, MB, GB, TB)
     - Overall progress percentage

+    The progress window can be manually opened/closed with the 'T' key, and automatically appears during paste operations.
     This ensures smooth navigation while large copy/move operations are running in the background.